am professor at the University

 with cognitive performance", with CHIC

-and the Social Science Genetic Association Consortium, revise and
+and the Social Science Genetic Association Consortium, Proceedings

 of the National Academy of Sciences of the United States of America,